AndreyBI/sport-shop/README.md

 This project have not a beautiful structure because it is still in the process of being created.
 That's why some function may be repeated.
 ________
+P.S.
+The links to the files are in their description of the folders in which these files are located

 Table of contents
 1. [CSS files](#css) ([link on files in project](css))